Blog Details

 For those having a high budget, charter planes and helicopters are available for travel to the island.
 The planes land at Port Blair's Veer Savarkar International Airport.
 A few tour companies provide helicopter transportation to the islands near Port Blair.

-But for reaching Ross Island from Port Blair, you must buy a boat ticket and, if interested, a ticket for the Light and Sound show, in advance.
+But to reach Ross Island from Port Blair, you must buy a boat ticket and, if interested, a ticket for the Light and Sound show, in advance.

-Ask your hotel or travel agency for the most recent information as ticket purchasing procedures (whether online, at the jetty, or at the IP&T counter) change frequently.
+Individuals must ask their hotel or travel agency for the most recent information regarding the ticket purchasing procedures (whether online, at the jetty, or at the IP&T counter).

-From 9.00 AM to 3.00 PM, the Port Blair ticket counter is operational.
+From 9.00 AM to 3.00 PM, the Port Blair ticket counter gets operational.
 At 8.30 AM, the first ferry leaves the dock.

 At 5.30 PM, the light and sound show starts.
-Three days prior to the event, you must purchase your tickets and provide photo identification for the same.
+Tourists must purchase their tickets three days before the event and provide photo identification for the same.

 However, on the Island, overnight stays are not possible as there is no lodging.